 Where do you teach yoga?

-Public classes are not currently offered - stay tuned for new information as I settle into life in my new city - Guelph, Ontario.
+Public classes are not currently offered - stay tuned for new information.

 Private instruction is typically offered at your home or another space available to you (office, neighbourhood park, etc.).
 Props can be provided for use during your session.
 If you would like to arrange a private class, Rooted Heart will send you a brief questionnaire that helps me learn a bit about you and prepare for yoga in your space.